 Throughout my entire pregnancy, I think I purchased about 15 total items from the maternity section.
 I could have gone absolutely nuts and redone my wardrobe into a maternity closet, but you really don’t need to do that!
-With just a few key pieces, you can get through an entire pregnancy – and not spend a lot of money!
+With just a few key pieces, you can get through an entire pregnancy – and not spend a lot of money.
+So today I’m sharing my maternity capsule wardrobe – just 7 items you need to get through 40 weeks.

 Taking into account that I can wear leggings or jeans to my day job, it was silly for me to think I needed an entirely new maternity wardrobe just for the 40 weeks of pregnancy.
 For one thing, I stayed in my normal clothes well into the second trimester (with the help of #1 below!), and I continued to rock the same workout clothes (below-the-belly pants, for example) and shirts that were long enough to cover the bump.